top of page

 Switch the lights on to end the blues

 The idea of being restrained in the house, in the cold and having a few hours of sunlight could be daunting: able to give anyone the blues, not to mention the people who suffer from "seasonal affective disorder," or SAD.
 Nevertheless, the perspective of the Xmas can light us up, literally and metaphorically speaking.
 Adding colourful sparkles lifts the mood, warms the grey weather and makes us smile.
 I have no evidence-based stats to demonstrate the benefit of Xmas lights.
-Still, we all have experienced the changes in our mood once we enter our regular office with new Xmas decorations or the wow feel when seeing a lighting display.
-We can feel the joy, even if it's for the split of a second.
+Still, we all have experienced changes in our mood once we enter our regular office with new Xmas decorations or the wow feel when seeing a lighting display.
+We can feel the joy, even if it's for a split second.

 Lights do spark us joy.
 Apart from Xmas light decorations, my recommendations are: